praveenande84/Target-Interview/01 My Self/About My Self.md

 <details>
 <summary>Strengths</summary>

-#### Strengths
+### Strengths

 I have good Problem-solving skills.
 Instead of spending time worrying about the problem, I try to understand the root cause of the problem and then try to solve it.

 In my previous company I solved many problems.

-I am friendly and can mingle with people easily.
+I am very friendly and mingle with people easily.
 I can collaborate with people and be a good team player.

 </details>